 Ido Erev (PhD: University of North Carolina, 1990, Cognitive/Quantitative Psychology).

 Ido joined the Faculty of Industrial Engineering and Management in 1990 as a lecturer.
 He was promoted to full professor in 2004, and has held the “Women’s Division—ATS Academic Chair” since 2006.
-He presently serves as the vice-dean for MBA programs, the head of the Behavioral Science Area, the head of the Technion section of the Max Wertheimer Minerva Center for Cognitive Research, and the head of the Technion group in the ICORE for Empirical Legal Studies of Decision Making .
+He was the head of the Behavioral Science Area, the head of the Technion section of the Max Wertheimer Minerva Center for Cognitive Research, and the head of the Technion group in the ICORE for Empirical Legal Studies of Decision Making, and the president of the European Association for Decision Making.

 Ido has been a visiting research associate in economics at the University of Pittsburgh; a Michael A. Gould fellow at Columbia Business School; a Marvin Bower Fellow at Harvard Business School; a fellow at the Israel Center of Advanced Studies; a visiting professor at Erasmus School of Economics; a visiting professor at the Interdisciplinary Center in Herzliya (IDC); and a research environment professor at Warwick Business School.